RoRoche/TheTwelve-FactorMobileApp/README.md

 **4. Build a smooth UI**

-- Never block the UI andrun big computation in background.
+- Never block the UI and run big computation in background.
 - Keep the user informed and notify him about the current status.
 - Reuse cells in list.
 - Deal with configurations changes and interruptions (phone call).